-All applicants must be either 18 years of age and have a 12th grade level of education or its equivalent.
+All applicants must be 18 years of age and have either a 12th grade level of education or its equivalent.
 Please refer to page 3 for additional admission requirements.

-Boca Beauty Academy's Master Aesthetician program includes 400 clock hours of classroom training (academic instruction) and 500 services (practical application) which meets the educational requirements of the Department of Business and Professional Regulations and Florida administrative Code Chapter 61G5-22.
-Upon completion of the program, students can register to obtain a facial specialist and a Body Wrapping license with the Florida Board of Cosmetology as well as a tattoo artist license with Florida Department of Health.
-A detailed breakdown of the program is provided below:
+Boca Beauty Academy's Massage Therapist program includes 560 clock hours of classroom training (academic instruction) and 190 services (practical application) which meets the educational requirements of Florida Department of Health, Board of Massage Therapy, Rule 64B7-32.003; F.A.C.
+A detailed breakdown is provided below: